gxxcastillo/annualreport-2011/model.prototype.md

             position: {top: X, left: X}
             , dataset: [
-                {img: '', label: ''}                        // There are times when you have an image , {sprite: {name: '', id: ''}, label: ''}   // There are times when you want a sprite , {label:'', value:''}                      // Sometimes you only need a label/value pair ]
+                {img: '', label: ''}                        // There are times when you have an image , {sprite: {name: '', id: ''}, label: ''}   // If using sprites, name is the name of the sprite, and id identifies the image in the sprite
+                , {label:'', value:''}                      // Sometimes you only need a label/value pair , {sprite: {}, description: ''}             // Using description instead of value
+                , {sprite: {}, label, description: ''}      // Sprite + label + description
+            ]
         }
         , {